wilmix2/NSTAR/README.md

 Advantages:
 ============

-> NStar  is   used only  in windows  platform.
+NStar is used only in windows platform.

-> NStar  also  executes  .exe of  VB.net ,VC++ files;
+NStar also executes .exe of VB.net ,VC++ , C#.exe files;

-since  C# .exe  is no use  at all.
+ NStar  is  learnable  Framework  that  is  JAVA or  DOTNET  professionals  can  follow  it.

 Program-1: